Learn Spanish with Salsa Music with these 23 Song Recommendations (Full Translations Included!)

 The time has arrived to use reason

-Before it's too late and without wanting I split in two
+Before it’s too late and I end up breaking in two without meaning to

 “Ojitos Lindos” paints the thrill of stumbling into a love so pure that it feels like hitting the accelerator with no brakes.
 Bad Bunny and Bomba Estéreo weave a tropical daydream where one hypnotic gaze — “esos ojitos lindos” — is enough to reboot the heart.
 The singer admits he had stopped holding hands and sending sweet messages, yet a chance collision with this special someone resets everything.
 Time melts away, mistakes stop being sins, and even a chaotic ride feels perfect as long as they are side by side.